ASMImproved/leia/README.md

 The server is intended to run in a Docker container.

-Run `docker build -t lea .` inside the root folder of this repository.
+Run `docker build -t leia .` inside the root folder of this repository.

 The container exposes the UI on HTTP Port 80.